-The tax-based definition we have just discussed is specific to the United States, derived as it is from the tax code in this country.
-As a consequence, it suffers from several disadvantages, notably that because tax laws vary it cannot serve as the basis for international comparison, which may be relevant for fundraisers looking for international funding opportunities (James, 1987).
-Salomon, Sokolowski, and Associates (2004) have developed a structural-operational definition of the nonprofit sector to facilitate such international comparison.
-Their approach is illustrated in Table 1.3.
-Their classification defines the nonprofit sector, or civil society organizations in their terminology, as a collection of entities that satisfy five requirements: they need to be organized, private, self-governing, nonprofit distributing, and noncompulsory.
+The tax-based definition we discuss previously is specific to the United States, derived as it is from the tax code in this country.
+As a consequence, it suffers from several disadvantages, notably that because tax laws vary it cannot serve as the basis for international comparison, something that may be relevant for fundraisers looking for international funding opportunities (James, 1987).
+Salomon et al. (2004) have developed a structural-operational definition of the nonprofit sector to facilitate such international comparison.
+Their approach is illustrated in Table 1.3 (Salamon et al., pp. 9-10).
+Their classification defines the nonprofit sector as a collection of entities that satisfy five requirements.
+They need to be organized, private, self-governing, not profit-distributing, and voluntary.